 Richter is always dressed in blue.
 In Rondo of Blood, his look was marked by a headband, a blue jerkin, and long brown boots.
 In Symphony of the Night his appearance was matured by series artist Ayami Kojima by growing out his hair and trading in his jerkin for a long blue coat.
 In the remake Castlevania: The Dracula X Chronicles, she redesigned his Rondo getup to match closer stylistically with his Symphony of the Night outfit.

 He generally has more abilities than most of his Belmont counterparts, most notably a backflip, along with special abiltiies in Symphony of the Night including a blade dash and high jump.
-Richter's musical theme, called either "Bloodlines" or "Divine Bloodlines" is from the first stage of Rondo of Blood, and is reprised during his appearances in Symphony of the Night and Portrait of Ruin.
+Richter Belmont's musical theme, called either "Bloodlines" or "Divine Bloodlines" is from the first stage of Rondo of Blood, and is reprise during his appearances in Symphony of the Night and Portrait of Ruin.